Storware/vprotect-manual/deployment/protected-platforms/storage-providers/ceph-rbd.md

   ```

 * Click `Save` - now you can initiate inventory synchronization \(pop-up message\) to collect information about available volumes and pools
-  * later you can use `Inventory Synchronization` button on the right of the newly created provider on the list.
+  * later you can use the `Inventory Synchronization` button on the right of the newly created provider on the list.
-* Your volumes will appear in the`Instances` section in the submenu on the left, from which you can initiate backup/restore/mount tasks or view volume backup history and their details.
+* Your volumes will appear in the`Instances` section in the submenu on the left, from which you can initiate backup/restore/mount tasks or view volume backup history and its details.